Some thoughts on spirituality vs science

 Preliminary Note

-This blog post only represents my thoughts and experiences, and I recognize that I lack much philosophical breadth and critical thinking experience that would open further understanding to this topic.
-Because I claim to be a friend of science and religion, I do find this particular subject very interesting and I have thought about it for many years.
+This blog post represents my thoughts and experiences, and I recognize that I lack much philosophical breadth and critical thinking training that would open further understanding to the topic.
+Because I love science and spirituality, I do find this particular subject very interesting and I have thought about it for many years.

 Introduction to the Age-Old Debate

 "What is truth?" asked Pontius Pilate, responding to Jesus Christ's testimony of self-proclaimed divinity.
-Pilate's question can be interpreted in two ways: was Pilate wanting to know what is objectively true, or was he wanting to know how Jesus knew what was claimed?
-Today I want to explore the latter question: how do we know what is true?
+I'm not sure whether this question was cynical rhetoric or genuine curiosity, but if it was a genuine question, as it has been among many throughout history, it could be interpreted in a couple of ways: what is objective truth, or how does one know truth?
+Today I want to explore the latter inquiry: how do we know what is true?

 In academia today, it often seems that the question is whether religion or spirituality is ever a credible source of truth, and in my experience, many scholars see religion as an absurd or even shameful ideology.
 From a certain perspective, I see where they are coming from; history is replete with examples of dogmatic religionists, from churches forcing Galileo to recant his model of heliocentricity to the utter rejection of Darwin's theory of evolution.
 These scholars may also occasionally encounter those that comment things like "the universe couldn't have started as an explosion", or from my personal experience, "you really believe that we came from monkeys?".
-It must be very frustrating to spend years studying empirically supported physics, chemistry, biology, and other sciences, only to hear from religious believers that their models can't possibly be correct because an ancient book says so.
+It must be very frustrating to spend years studying empirically supported physical and other sciences only to hear from religious believers that their models can't possibly be correct because an ancient book or an old man says so.

-I waste no energy to provide evidence that scientific experiment is very good at building models of understanding and approaching absolute truth on the unknowns of the universe.
-However, science has limitations, and it is evident that there exists dogmatism within the scientific community that doesn't accept them.
-For example, in the novel Sapiens, A Brief History of Humankind, the renowned anthropologist Yuval Harari writes about the early history of humankind but then suddenly begins a shifted monologue, saying "there are no gods in the universe outside of the common imagination of human beings . . . religious myths are imagined fictions produced from collective imagination, not objective reality".
-How could Harari possibly know this?
+I waste no energy to conjure evidence that scientific experiment is very good at building models of understanding and approaching truth through falsification, and there is no doubt that humankind has reaped wonderful rewards from its progress.
+However, science itself has limitations; it is evident that there exists dogmatism within the scientific community, particularly for those who subscribe to scientism.
+For example, in the novel Sapiens, A Brief History of Humankind, renowned anthropologist Yuval Harari writes about the early history of humankind but then suddenly begins a shifted monologue, saying "there are no gods in the universe outside of the common imagination of human beings . . . religious myths are imagined fictions produced from collective imagination, not objective reality".
+Using the principles of science, how could Harari possibly know this?
 Did he come to this conclusion by studying the bones of these early humans?
-It is likely that his statement is either formed from metaphysical conjecture or emotion, and I reject the idea that one can truly know the metaphysical solely on the basis of science.
+Here, Harari doesn't even use science methodology to make this claim.
+It seems that his statement is formed on the basis of conjecture or emotion.
+In any case, I reject the idea that one can truly know the metaphysical solely on the basis of science.
 Indeed, the word metaphysical means "beyond the physical".
+While science can certainly disprove some religious claims, I again impress that the scientific method is, ironically, incapable of omniscience.

 On Faith

-Why is faith a requirement of religion?
-To the scientific community, religious faith seems ridiculous.
+Why is faith a requirement of spirituality?
+I know that to the scientific community, religious faith seems ridiculous.
 If gods are real, why can't we observe them?
 Why do they not descend to the earth, appear to all mankind, and show themselves to us?
-For some time, this was a significant mental hurdle that I didn't know how to overcome, especially considering that God wants us to obey a set of commandments.
+For some time, this was a significant mental hurdle that I didn't know how to overcome, especially considering that God wants us to strictly obey a set of commandments.
 If He expects everyone to follow those commandments, then why not set the expectations more clearly?
 Why involve any level of ambiguity at all?